-Workplace By Facebook Grows, Time to Migrate From SharePoint 2010, More News
+Workplace by Facebook Grows, Time to Migrate From SharePoint 2010, More News

-We’ve already talked a bit about Workplace by Facebook this week, but its probably worth talking about it a little more.
-At Flow — Workplace’s annual conference — in Menlo, Calif. this week Facebook announced a new milestone and new features, which it believes will put it up to its competitors in Microsoft and Slack, not to mention G Suite.
+We’ve already talked a bit about Workplace by Facebook this week, but it's probably worth talking about it a little more.
+At Flow — Workplace’s annual conference — in Menlo, Calif. this week, Facebook announced a new milestone and new features, which it believes will put it up to its competitors Microsoft and Slack, not to mention G Suite.

-According to the company, in just three years, Workplace has reached more than three million paid users, which the company claims, is up by a million in just the last eight months.
+According to the company, in just three years, Workplace has reached more than three million paid users, which the company claims is up by a million in just the last eight months.

 On top of this, it also serves millions of more users through its free tier and Workplace for Good program for nonprofits and educators new customers Nestle, Telefonica, Kering, Petco, Chevron, AstraZeneca and others in the last year.

-However, whether this can compete with Microsoft or Slack remains to be seen.
+Whether this can compete with Microsoft or Slack remains to be seen.
 Take Microsoft Teams, for example.
 In July, Jared Spataro, corporate vice president for Microsoft 365, announced that more than 13 million people now use Teams daily and more than 19 million people use it weekly.
-Teams, Spataro wrote in a blog, is at the heart of Microsoft 365, which was launched two years ago, is integrated set of apps and services designed to help customers transform workplace collaboration, streamline business processes, and protect critical information.
+Teams, Spataro wrote in a blog, is at the heart of Microsoft 365, which was launched two years ago.

-This is above the more than 10 million people who used Slack which in a SEC filing earlier this year said it has 10 million daily active users.
-The problem, however, is that none of this tells us how they are using it, and, more to the point, if they are actively using it for collaboration.
+This is above the more than 10 million people who used Slack, which in a SEC filing earlier this year said it had 10 million daily active users.
+The problem, however, is none of this tells us how people are using it, and, more to the point, if they are actively using it for collaboration.

-However, figures are not all Facebook released; it also added a new video feature.
+Figures aren't all that Facebook released: it also added a new video feature.
 The future of work, the company said during the conference, is going to be about breaking down barriers — geographic, departmental, linguistic and more.
-Video will be a key medium.
-The company has released Workplace on Portal, a new app that allows Workplace users to make voice and video calls through Portal from Facebook.
-Portal’s AI-powered Smart Camera pans and zooms to stay with the action so you can move and talk freely while always staying in frame.
+Video will be a key medium in that future.
+To that end, the company has released Workplace on Portal, a new app that allows Workplace users to make voice and video calls through Portal from Workplace.
+Portal’s AI-powered Smart Camera pans and zooms to stay with the action so users can move and talk freely while remaining in frame.
 Smart Sound enhances the voice of whomever is speaking while minimizing unwanted background noise.

-Add into the mix the new automatic video captioning, a new feature built on machine learning and artificial intelligenc that allows you to automatically add captions to videos posted to Workplace, and you have something really powerful.
+Add into the mix the new automatic video captioning, a new feature built on machine learning and artificial intelligence that allows you to automatically add captions to videos posted to Workplace, and you have something really powerful.

 The new peer-to-peer broadcasting video solution will make it possible to deliver high-quality live and on-demand video while delivering significant bandwidth savings in an organization's network, particularly across distributed or remote offices.

-Needless to say, there was a bunch of other additions to the platform all designed to make work easier, but for remote and digital workplace workers these are the big ones.
-There will a lot more on this moving forward especially if, as Facebook claims, Workplace is gaining ground rapidly in the enterprise.
+Needless to say, the company announced a number of other additions to the platform, all designed to make work easier.
+But for remote and digital workplace workers, these are the big ones.
+There will a lot more on this moving forward especially if, as Facebook claims, Workplace continues to gain ground in the enterprise.

 Box and Adobe Streamline Collaboration

-The partnership will see San Francisco-based Box deeply integrate a full-featured Acrobat web experience, including capabilities to modify, organize, sign, and collaborate on PDFs directly in Box.
+The partnership will see San Francisco-based Box deeply integrate a full-featured Acrobat web experience, including capabilities to modify, organize, sign and collaborate on PDFs directly in Box.
 The new integration should connect collaborative workflows for enterprises who rely on Box and Adobe, making it easier and more secure to work with digital documents in the cloud.
 “By integrating the power of Adobe PDF and e-signature tools within Box, our joint customers can seamlessly work with the billions of PDFs stored there, without the need to open or switch apps," the companies said in a statement.

 With the integration, especially with Adobe Acrobat tools, enterprises will be able to work fully in the cloud.
 Mission-critical processes like reviewing, approving and electronically signing contracts, or collaborating on confidential product designs, will be simple and secure.
 There will be no more version control issues and no more downloading files to the desktop.